 Pink Lady® is a specialty brand of apples that offers the very best fruits of the Cripps Pink variety.
-Pink Lady Apples are known for their distinctive rosy blush coloring on an otherwise green peel, as well as for their balanced sweet-tart flavor and crunchy fresh texture.
-Cripps Pink/Pink Lady apples are perfect for eating fresh, baking into pies or tarts, and making beautiful homemade applesauce.
+Pink Lady apples are known for their distinctive rosy blush coloring on an otherwise green peel and their balanced sweet-tart flavor and crunchy fresh texture.
+These apples are perfect for eating fresh, baking into pies or tarts, and making beautiful homemade applesauce.

 Pink Lady® apples were bred in Western Australia in the 1970s by British-Australian horticulturist John Cripps.
 He bred a series of seedling trees as part of the local Department of Agriculture breeding program, with Golden Delicious and Lady Williams as parent varieties.

 The best of the seedling trees was selected from the batch and was called Cripps Pink.
 Western Australia Agriculture and Food Department filed the US patent for the Cripps Pink variety of apples in 1990.
-Pink Lady® apples are the selection of the best apples of the Cripps Pink variety.
+Pink Lady® apples are the best fruits of Cripps Pink trees.

 The Pink Lady® brand, owned by Apple and Pear Australia Ltd., markets the pick of the crop for sale at grocery stores.
-These apples are the highest quality fruits from licensed orchards growing the Cripps Pink variety (as well as certain approved improved Cripps Pink strains such as Rosy Glow and Lady in Red).
+These apples are the highest quality fruits from licensed orchards growing the Cripps Pink variety (as well as certain approved related cultivars).
 Quality is determined by lack of blemishes/bruises, firmness, peel color, and sugar content.

 Here are some links to the Pink Lady® brand around the web: